SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 `NSString` on the stack in our module, there will be no way in safe code for users to end up with a stack-allocated `NSString`.

-## Drawbacks of this representation
+### Drawbacks of this representation

-This isn't a perfect solution, because even if there's no way to get a stack-allocated `NSString`, the compiler will stil accept definitions like:
+This isn't a perfect solution, because even if there's no way to get a stack-allocated `NSString`, the compiler will still accept definitions like:

 ``` rust
 let string: NSString;